doanvalerie/pokemini-website/docs/implementation.md

 the identifier `PokemonTable`.

-For consistency, we implement a document schema that documents inserted into either table adheres to.
+For consistency, we implement a document schema that documents inserted into either table adhere to.
 For the `UserTable`, documents must have the following JSON format:

 ```